AD FS single sign-on settings

 AD FS will set session SSO cookies by default if users' devices aren't registered.
 If the browser session has ended and is restarted, this session cookie is deleted and isn't valid anymore.

 Persistent SSO eliminates extra prompts when the user switches applications for as long as the persistent SSO cookie is valid.
 Persistent SSO cookies are written for the authenticated user.
 The difference between persistent SSO and session SSO is that persistent SSO can be maintained across different sessions.

 AD FS will set persistent SSO cookies if the device is registered.
 AD FS will also set a persistent SSO cookie if a user selects the “Keep me signed in” option.
 If the persistent SSO cookie is no longer valid, it's rejected and deleted.

 In the OAuth scenario, a refresh token is used to maintain the SSO state of the user within the scope of a particular application.

-If the device is not registered but a user selects the “keep me signed in” option, the expiration time of the refresh token will equal the persistent SSO cookies lifetime for "keep me signed in" which is 1 day by default with maximum of 7 day.
-Otherwise, refresh token lifetime equals session SSO cookie lifetime which is 8 hours by default
+If the device isn't registered but a user selects the “Keep me signed in” option, the expiration time of the refresh token will equal the persistent SSO cookie's lifetime for "Keep me signed in".
+The persistent SSO cookie lifetime is one day by default with maximum of seven days.
+Otherwise, refresh token lifetime equals session SSO cookie lifetime (8 hours by default).

-As mentioned above, users on registered devices will always get a persistent SSO unless the persistent SSO is disabled.
-For un-registered devices, persistent SSO can be achieved by enabling the “keep me signed in” (KMSI) feature.
+Users on registered devices will always get a persistent SSO unless the persistent SSO is disabled.
+For unregistered devices, persistent SSO can be achieved by enabling the “keep me signed in” (KMSI) feature.

-For Windows Server 2012 R2, to enable PSSO for the “Keep me signed in” scenario, you need to install this hotfix which is also part of the of August 2014 update rollup for Windows RT 8.1, Windows 8.1, and Windows Server 2012 R2.
+For Windows Server 2012 R2, to enable PSSO for the “Keep me signed in” scenario, you need to install this hotfix, which is also part of the August 2014 update rollup for Windows RT 8.1, Windows 8.1, and Windows Server 2012 R2.